rana-huzaifa-12/ToDo-App/README.md

 - ✅ Add new tasks effortlessly
 - ❌ Delete completed or unwanted tasks
 - 💾 Tasks are saved in **localStorage**, so your list stays even after refreshing
-- 🎨 Clean and modern UI with responsive design
+- 🎨 Clean and modern UI
+- ✅ Responsive design

 ## 🛠️ Tech Stack